snoyberg/conduit/README.md

 The important thing to note about this `ResumableSource` is that it might have some cleanup function associated with it, so you *must* ultimately call `$$+-` or else risk delaying cleanup of those resources.

 Connect and resume usually only comes up in more complicated control flow operations, so it's likely that you won't run into it in your normal usage of `conduit`.
-One library which does utilize this is http-conduit, where a `ResumableSource` is returned from the <hoogle results="1" search="Network.HTTP.Conduit.http">http</hoogle> function to represent the body of an HTTP response.
+One library which does utilize this is http-conduit, where a `ResumableSource` is returned from the http function to represent the body of an HTTP response.

 ## Further reading

-* <hoogle results="1">Data.Conduit</hoogle> Main module defining data types and core operations.
+* Data.Conduit- Main module defining data types and core operations.
-* <hoogle results="1">Data.Conduit.List</hoogle> A collection of common helper utilities.
+* Data.Conduit.List- A collection of common helper utilities.
-* <hoogle results="1">Data.Conduit.Network</hoogle> Create network servers and clients.
+* Data.Conduit.Network- Create network servers and clients.